brh55/generator-spark-bot/README.md

 - `npm run debug` - Activate debugging to log

 ## Unit Testing
-Unit testing is straightforward, and simple.
-It's already configured with AVA.
-Commands are also accessible in the `commands` object.
-Any command callbacks can be tested as such: `commands.fileName.callback`.
+Unit testing is straightforward, simple, and already configured with the AVA test runner.
+Commands are accessible through the `fileName` as a property of the `commands` object.
+Thus, any command callbacks can be tested as such: `commands.fileName.callback`.

 In addition, the `rewire` module is pre-configured to test private methods and is easily accessible without the need of exporting any private methods.
 This is done with the `__get__()` method.
 IE: `commands.example.__get__('buildExampleMessage')`.